Dennis Priestley: Friendship and rivalry with Phil Taylor

 The peak of the Taylor/Priestley rivalry arguably came in the 1996 WDC World Championship Final.
-Although Taylor was, at 1/6, an excessively hot favourite after his 1995 successes of winning both the World Championship and the World Matchplay, while Priestley was quoted at excessively long odds of 7/2, the match was very evenly poised: Taylor was the defending champion and reigning World Matchplay champion, while Priestley was the former champion and reigning World Pairs champion.
+Although Taylor was, at 1/6, a hot favourite after his 1995 successes of winning both the World Championship and the World Matchplay, while Priestley was quoted at long odds of 7/2, the match was very evenly poised: Taylor was the defending champion and reigning World Matchplay champion, while Priestley was the former champion and reigning World Pairs champion.
 Both players had conceded only a handful of sets between them en route to the final and produced (statistically) the greatest World Final ever at the time: not only was Priestley's average of 101.48 a landmark, Taylor's winning average of 98.52 was also higher than any previous World Finalist.
 Taylor won 6–4 in sets.

 The 1997 WDC World Championship Final was of a similarly high standard.
 A barrage of 180s took Priestley to an early 2–0 lead in sets before Taylor's brutal scoring and ruthless finishing put him in command.
 Trailing 2–4 in sets and 0–2 in legs, Priestley recovered to 2–2 in legs before clinching the set with a 160 checkout against the throw.
 Priestley found himself 0–2 down in the following set.
 Again he recovered to 2–2 before fractionally missing a 140 checkout for a similar escape, which would have made the match all square at 4–4.
 Taylor won that set to lead 5–3 in sets, and then won the next for a 6–3 win.
-Ironically, a year earlier in the 1996 WDC World Championship final, Priestley had similarly trailed 3–4 in sets and 0–2 in legs, recovered to 2–2 and just missed a 132 checkout (bull, bull, double 16) before losing the set.
+A year earlier in the 1996 WDC World Championship final, Priestley had similarly trailed 3–4 in sets and 0–2 in legs, recovered to 2–2 and just missed a 132 checkout (bull, bull, double 16) before losing the set.